Kate Upton Gets Bridal Fever, But Won't Binge Diet: 'I Never Get On A Scale'

 Kate Upton is finally embracing the planning of her wedding to Detroit Tigers pitcher Justin Verlander.
-While the Sports Illustrated Swimsuit model is making time for things like wedding gown shopping, cake tastings, and bridal showers, she won’t be embracing the crazy diet fads that so many brides obsess over.
+While the Sports Illustrated swimsuit model is making time for things like wedding gown shopping, cake tastings, and bridal showers, she won’t be embracing the crazy diet fads that so many brides obsess over.
 Upton explains why she won’t be partaking of any of the suggested diets and reveals what she is doing to look her absolute best for the big day.

 Kate Upton Looks to the Pronovias Bridal Fashion Show for Wedding Gown Ideas

-Ms. Upton and Jason Verlander announced their engagement almost a full year ago, but, as People reports, the Sports Illustrated Swimsuit edition model wasn’t in a hurry to seal the deal at that time.
+Ms. Upton and Jason Verlander announced their engagement almost a full year ago, but, as People reports, the Sports Illustrated swimsuit edition model wasn’t in a hurry to seal the deal at that time.
 Now, after what may seem far too long to some, Kate is finally making preparations for her big day with Verlander.

-First up for Upton is the hunt for the perfect wedding dress and Kate looked exactly where one might expect a model to look for the wedding day outfit: a fashion show.
+First up for Upton is the hunt for the perfect wedding dress, and Kate looked exactly where one might expect a model to look for the wedding day outfit: a fashion show.
 Specifically, Ms. Upton attended the Pronovias bridal fashion show in Barcelona, where she walked away with inspiration for a dress to her own liking.

 “This is the first time I’m actually looking at dresses,” said Upton of the Spanish fashion house’s show.
 “This is the perfect place to start because they’re so known for wedding dresses.
 It’s an iconic place so I can figure out where I’m going to go on my special day.”

 So, what did Kate settle on?
 She wouldn’t give details, but did say she’s going with a classic style, but with a modern twist.
 The wedding dress is sure to stun, but there’s only one reaction Kate is looking forward to seeing and she trusts Verlander to be supportive of whatever style he chooses.
-Ms. Upton says Jason always has her back and rarely criticizes her style choices, so she feels confident the Detroit Tigers pitcher will approve of her choice.
+Ms. Upton says Justin always has her back and rarely criticizes her style choices, so she feels confident the Detroit Tigers pitcher will approve of her choice.

 Kate Upton Reveals Why She Never Steps One Foot on a Scale